Goguryeo–Tang War: Conflict in 645

-Emperor Taizong of Tang used Yeon Gaesomun's murder of King Yeongnyu of Goguryeo as the pretext for his campaign and started preparations for an invasion force in 644.
+Emperor Taizong of Tang used Yŏn Kaesomun's murder of King Yeongnyu of Goguryeo as the pretext for his campaign and started preparations for an invasion force in 644.
 General Li Shiji commanded an army of 60,000 Tang soldiers and an undisclosed number of tribal forces which gathered at Youzhou.
-Emperor Taizong commanded an armored cavalry of 10,000 strong.
-His cavalry eventually met up and joined general Li Shiji's army during the expedition.
+Emperor Taizong commanded an armored cavalry force of 10,000, which eventually met up and joined general Li Shiji's army during the expedition.
 A fleet of 500 ships also transported an additional 40,000 conscripted soldiers and 3,000 military gentlemen (volunteers from the elite of Chang'an and Luoyang).
 This fleet sailed from the Liaodong Peninsula to the Korean Peninsula.

 In April 645, general Li Shiji's army departed from Yincheng (present-day Chaoyang).
 On 1 May, they crossed the Liao River into Goguryeo territory.
-On 16 May, they laid siege to Gaimou (Kaemo), which fell after only 11 days, capturing 20,000 people and confiscating 100,000 shi (6 million liter) of grain.
+On 16 May, they laid siege to Gaimou (Kaemo), which fell after only 11 days, capturing 20,000 people and confiscating 100,000 shi (6 million liters) of grain.

 Afterwards, general Li Shiji's army advanced to Liaodong (Ryotong).
-On 7 June, they crushed a Goguryeo army of 40,000 troops strong, which had been sent to the city to relieve it from the Tang siege.
+On 7 June, they crushed a Goguryeo army of 40,000 troops that had been sent to the city to relieve it from the Tang siege.
 A few days later, Emperor Taizong's cavalry arrived at Liaodong.
 On 16 June, the Tang army successfully set Liaodong ablaze with incendiary projectiles and breached its defensive walls, resulting in the fall of Liaodong to the Tang forces.

 The Tang army marched further to Baiyan (Paekam) and arrived there on 27 June.
 However, the Goguryeo commanders surrendered the city to the Tang army.
 Afterwards, Emperor Taizong ordered that the city must not be looted and its citizens must not be enslaved.